 Many people acquire a dog on impulse and later regret their decision.
 They discover that their chosen breed did not suit their lifestyle.
 It is too big or too active.
 It takes too much time to groom.
 Any animal shelter worker will tell you that the list of reasons people use when giving up their dogs goes on and on!
 Ultimately, when the dog is abandoned, given away, or euthanized, it pays the price for its owner's thoughtlessness.

-Considering that animals are living creatures, not commodities that can be returned, call potential dog owners must do extensive research to ensure they select the breed that's right for them.
-Here are some of the questions you should ask before buying a specific breed of dog.
+Considering that animals are living creatures, not commodities that can be returned, potential dog owners must do extensive research to ensure they select the breed that's right for them.
+Here are some things to consider before buying a specific breed of dog:

 Article submitted by: © Terri Perrin (Biography & Additional Information)